7 Free Webinar Recording Software + How To Record A Webinar (2025 Guide)

 If you work with a Windows desktop at work and a Mac laptop at home (or vice versa), this screen recording software allows you to carry your projects between both setups easily.
 It’s also handy if various people in your business work on Windows and Mac or both to record webinars.

 Once you’ve recorded your video and then stopped the recording, you can save your project and start editing the video clips.
-In addition to standard video effects, you can also do things like implementing a green screen to edit yourself into the video recording webinars.
+In addition to standard video effects, you can also do things like implementing a green screen to edit yourself into the video recording files.

 Again, it should be noted that if you’re going for the feel of live webinars, make sure you don’t add any special effects when you record a webinar.